thriveweb/glass/content/info-page/terms-conditions.md

   TO THE COMMENCEMENT OF THE BOOKING.

-  PLEASE NOTE: We, the Agency, act solely for and on behalf of our models and whilst making every endeavour to provide a satisfactory and efficient service we cannot be held ultimately responsible for a model’s conduct on an assignment.
+  PLEASE NOTE: We, the Agency, act solely for and on behalf of our talent and whilst making every endeavour to provide a satisfactory and efficient service we cannot be held ultimately responsible for a model’s conduct on an assignment.
 We always strive to be inclusive of who is put forward for any campaign, although Glass Management is not responsible for who a client chooses.

   REPRESENTATION